Vida (La Mafia album)

-Vida is the eighteenth studio album by La Mafia, released on April 23, 1994.
+Vida (Life) is the eighteenth studio album by La Mafia, released on April 23, 1994.
 The album reach the number two spot and stayed there for forty-seven weeks on the Billboard Latin Pop chart.
 "Vida" and "Me Duele Estar Solo" reached the number one spot.
 Vida was nominated for a Lo Nuestro Award for Pop Album of the Year at the 7th Lo Nuestro Awards.